Gaussian Graphical Models for Partially Observed Multivariate Functional Data: Inference from partially observed functional data

-As described in steps 1 and 2 of the pseudo-code in Table~\ref{tbl:PseudoCode}, the preliminary step of the proposed procedure is to estimate the eigenfunctions $\varphi_l$ and the number of terms used to approximate the multivariate Karhunen-Loève expansion~(\ref{eqn:MKL}).
+As described in \bt{Section~\ref{sec:EStep}}, the preliminary step of the proposed procedure is to estimate the eigenfunctions $\varphi_l$ and the number of terms used to approximate the multivariate Karhunen-Loève expansion~(\ref{eqn:MKL}).
 To solve these problems, we follow~\cite{Kraus} and estimate the covariance operator by estimating the covariance functions as follows